Touil-Elhadj/biostat-php/paper.md

 # Real-world use

-The library was extracted from the analytic engine of the `chlef-touilelhadj` platform, a trilingual web instrument used to enrol 1 220 adolescents (14–19 years) in the Wilaya of Chlef, Algeria, during the 2025–2026 academic year.
+The library was extracted from the analytic engine of the `chlef-data-analysis` platform, a trilingual web instrument used to enrol 1 220 adolescents (14–19 years) in the Wilaya of Chlef, Algeria, during the 2025–2026 academic year.
 All statistical results of the underlying master thesis at the Hassiba Benbouali University of Chlef